-PHP has a built-in function called die().
+Error handling function in PHP.
 Its purpose is to print a message and exit the current php script.
 It’s the PHP equivalent of the exit() function.
 Error handling is the process of detecting and responding to errors raised by your program.
 If you don’t handle errors properly, they can have a lot of unintended consequences.
-Error handling in PHP is very simple.

 if( !file_exists("inlarn.txt") )